mas16/iterative_iqr/readme.md

 * Difference between observed and modeled is below the 25th percentile - 1.5IQR
 * Difference between observed and modeled is above the 75th percentile + 1.5IQR

+## Swap Axes

+The analysis is performed as described above, then the analysis is performed again but the dependent and independent variables are swapped.

 ## Iterative IQR Analysis

-If the script is run in iterative mode (it_flag='Y'), the IQR analysis is performed as follows:
+If the script is run in iterative mode (IT_FLAG = 'y'), the IQR analysis is performed as follows:

 * Conventional IQR analysis to identify outliers
 * Remove outliers
 * Determine new linear regression model for remaining data
 * Conventional IQR analysis to identify outliers
 * Iterate until no more outliers are identified

-## Notes

-* No assumptions are are made about dependent or independent variable designations
-* IQR analysis is performed for both possibilities

 ## Input Data Format